 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Australia.

-- Budget single-room studio apartments, fully furnished and come with cutlery, crockery, cookware, and air conditioning
+- Single-room in shared apartments are fully furnished and come with cutlery, crockery, cookware, and air conditioning

 - Shared living room with other international students